rust-lang/rfcs/text/0000-partial_types.md

 (3) If `var_prtlty.is_subset(full_prtlty)` it compiles, otherwise Error.

 (4) If `type_prtlty.is_empty()` or `var_prtlty.is_empty()` (if they are explicitly written as '`.{}`') then Error

+Maybe (4) is too strong limitation and it is handy to check just the address for comparison and wasn't allowed to read/write any fields.
+Then, (4) is a part of "Unresolved questions"

 ### Partial Struct and Tuples Logic Scheme